-This a photo tour of the drive on Saddle Road (Hwy 200) on the Big Island of Hawaii.
-It includes a side trip to the Mauna Kea visitor's center, which is 6 miles up above Saddle Road.
-The west side entrance is above Waikoloa Village, between Waimea and Kona on Hwy 190.
-The east side entrance is in Hilo at Komohana and Puainako Streets.
+This site has photos and descriptions of Saddle Road (Hwy 200) on the Big Island of Hawaii.
+It includes a photo tour of a side trip to the Mauna Kea Visitor's Center , which is 6 miles up above Saddle Road.
+The west side has two entrances(6 miles apart) on Highway 190 between Waimea and Kona.
+The east side entrance is in Hilo at Komohana and Puainako Extension.

-The Mauna Kea State Park is right past the gate on the left side toward Hilo.
+Mauna Kea State Park is past the gate on the Hilo side.
 There is a bathroom there.
 Bring a coat, it can be really cold.

-A huge green rock erupts from the ground on the right side, almost directly across from the Mauna Kea Access Road.
-You can stop there for a rest and there is a bathroom there.
-The temperature there was 49 degrees at 7:56AM.
+A huge green rock erupts from the ground almost directly across from the Mauna Kea Access Road.
+There is a bathroom there.
+The temperature there was 49 degrees at 7:56AM in March.

-Past the access road, there are huge lava fields and you can see the clouds over Hilo below.
-The road becomes three lanes and has been upgraded very nicely.
+Past the Mauna Kea Access Road, toward Hilo, there are huge lava fields. .
+The road has three lanes and has been upgraded.

 Note: If you want to get to the Afook Civic Auditorium or Edith Kanaka'ole Stadium from Saddle Road we usually take this route: